Odo of Bayeux

-Odo of Bayeux (died 1097), Earl of Kent and Bishop of Bayeux, was the maternal half-brother of William the Conqueror, and was, for a time, second in power after the King of England.
+Odo of Bayeux (died 1097) was a Norman nobleman who was a bishop of Bayeux in Normandy and was made Earl of Kent in England following the Norman Conquest.
+He was the maternal half-brother of duke, and later king, William the Conqueror, and was, for a time, William's primary administrator in the Kingdom of England, although he was eventually tried for defrauding William's government.
+It is likely Odo commissioned the Bayeux Tapestry, a large tableau of the Norman Conquest, perhaps to present to his brother William.
+He later fell out with his brother over Odo's support for military adventures in Italy.
+William, on his deathbed, freed Odo.
+Odo died in Palermo, Sicily, on the way to crusade.

 Early life

 Odo was the son of William the Conqueror's mother Herleva and Herluin de Conteville.
 Count Robert of Mortain was his younger brother.
 There is uncertainty about his birth date.
 Some historians have suggested he was born around 1035.
 Duke William made him bishop of Bayeux in 1049.
 It has been suggested that his birth was as early as 1030, making him about nineteen rather than fourteen at the time.